newamericafoundation/digi_survey_assure/frontend/README.md

 Local config is used when `npm start` is used, where the production config is used when `npm run build` is used.

+# Manifest

+You will want to update your `public/manifest.json` file as well to reflect the values listed above. manifest.json provides metadata used when your web app is installed on a user's mobile device or desktop.
+See [https://developers.google.com/web/fundamentals/web-app-manifest/](https://developers.google.com/web/fundamentals/web-app-manifest/).

 # Building the Project

 - To build for local development, use `npm start`.